wikiknights/cs-materials/src/index.md

 - [CS50x](https://cs50.harvard.edu/x/) - Harvard University's introduction to computer science and the art of programming. ([Source Code](https://github.com/cs50))

-- [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) - How to master the command-line, use a powerful text editor, use fancy features of version control systems, and much more!
-Learn how to be proficient with your tools! ([Source Code](https://github.com/missing-semester/missing-semester))
+- [The Missing Semester of Your CS Education - MIT](https://missing.csail.mit.edu/) - How to master the command-line, use a powerful text editor, use fancy features of version control systems, and much more!
+Learn how to be proficient with your tools!
+Created by Anish Athalye, Jon Gjengset, and Jose Javier Gonzalez Ortiz. ([Source Code](https://github.com/missing-semester/missing-semester))

 - [UCF Foundation Exam Practice](https://ucffe.vijaystroup.com/) - Created by Vijay Stroup. ([Source Code](https://github.com/VijayStroup/ucf-fe))